supleed2/ELEC40006-P1-CW/README.md

 # ELEC40006-P1-CW

-## CPUProject Courseowrk for ELEC40006 Electrical Design Project 1
+## CPU Project Coursework for ELEC40006 Electrical Design Project 1

 General-purpose, ARM-based CPU designed as part of the Electronics Design Project at Imperial College London.
 This project was created by: